Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

+Our space is obtained from a disjoint union of $M_{\alpha}$ and points $x$ by gluing all $x$ to the points $f_e(x)$ in corresponding $M_\alpha$.

 A graph which is an acyclic gluing of circles and intervals is also called {\it a cactus graph}.
-An example of a space homeomorphic to such cactus graph, with only circles glued together, is shown on Picture \ref{pic:wedgescircles}.
+An example of a space homeomorphic to a cactus graph, with only circles glued together, is shown on Figure \ref{pic:wedgescircles}.
 Observe, that a finite acyclic gluing can be obtained by a finite number of operations which take a wedge sum of two metric spaces.

 We will describe a natural way to order points of $M$ if orders on $M_{\alpha}$ are given.

 For acyclic gluings it will be more natural to consider {\it cyclic order ratio functions}.